RhetTbull/osxphotos/README.md

                                   exiftool may be installed from
                                   https://exiftool.org/
   --directory DIRECTORY           Optional template for specifying name of
-                                  output directory.
+                                  output directory in the form
+                                  '{name,DEFAULT}'.
 See below for additional
-                                  details on templating system -h, --help                      Show this message and exit.
+                                  details on templating system.
+  -h, --help                      Show this message and exit.

 **Templating System**

 With the --directory option, you may specify a template for the export directory.
 This directory will be appended to the export path specified in the export DEST argument to export.
 For example, if template is '{created.year}/{created.month}', and export desitnation DEST is '/Users/maria/Pictures/export', the actual export directory for a photo would be '/Users/maria/Pictures/export/2020/March' if the photo was created in March 2020.

 In the template, valid template substitutions will be replaced by the corresponding value from the table below.
 Invalid substitutions will result